sethmlarson/sethmlarson.dev/app/markdown/2022-02-17/wordle-stats.md

 - Select "Import statistics into Wordle".
 - This should open a page on the New York Times, check that your statistics have imported correctly.
 - If your statistics didn't import correctly make sure **you've followed each step above** and have **filled out the form completely**, then try again.

-If you were able to move or recover your stats and want to send some appreciation you can send me a tip on [Venmo](https://venmo.com/u/sethmlarson) or [GitHub Sponsors](https://github.com/sponsors/sethmlarson).
-Thanks much! 🥰

 ### What if I lost my statistics and don't remember them?